What is Rapid Application Development

 The winning formula mentioned above consists of 4 rapid application development stages:

-1. Plan Requirements
+- Plan Requirements

-2. User Design and Input
+- User Design and Input

-3. Rapid Construction
+- Rapid Construction

-4. Finalization
+- Finalization

 Stage 2: This is a continuous RAD phase that lasts from start to finish and is usually associated with prototyping and testing.
-Users work alongside the technical team to give feedback on the ways the system has been working so far, address shortcomings, clarify features, functionalities, and user flows that need to be changed/kept, define how intuitive and user-friendly the software is turning out, and so forth.
+Users work alongside your technical team to give feedback on the ways the system has been working so far, address shortcomings, clarify features, functionalities, and user flows that need to be changed/kept, define how intuitive and user-friendly the software is turning out, and so forth.

 Stage 3: Here’s when features and functionalities are finalized, and developers start working on the product construction based on the feedback collected from the previous phase.
 One of the major differences between RAD and other models gets most noticeable in the rapid construction phase precisely, because it presents programmers with the modules that have already been discussed, built and tested in the prototypes.
 So, it is a huge time-saver.